Applicable for students admitted from AY2022-23 onwards

 - IDE 507 Globalisation and Economic Development

-- IDE 508 China and World Economy
+- IDE 508 The World Economy*

 - IDE 509 International Political Economy*